 Bend Oregon has been my home since 1961.
 Now all my, growing, family, enjoys our beautiful town situated exactly on the edge of the desert and the base of the Cascade range.
 I am a retired registered nurse, hold a doctorate of ministry in Creation Spirituality, and a certified Spiritual Director/Companion.*

 “Art will heal the Earth” rang through the halls of my graduate program.
 Frequently I ask myself “How?”
 Now, just healing from my fourth cancer, spread over many years, it is important to mention that with each diagnosis I committed to make healing my ART.

 I hold memberships in The Watercolor Society of Oregon, since 2010 with aqueous media paintings accepted in two WSO shows, 2010 and April 2013 – where my latest entry (which sold) won an Award of Achievement and was part of a six month, 20 painting traveling show throughout Oregon: I’m an active member of Sagebrusher’s Art Society, a local organization, studio and gallery.
 I founded the “Creative Artist Study Group,” Bend, OR, January 2005.
 That group met for about 10 years and is no longer active.

 Thank you.
-If you would like to contact me, go to the top menu and click on “Contact.”
+If you would like to contact me, my email is: firstname.lastname@example.org.
+Or you can go to the top menu and click on “Contact.”